We expect students to be accountable when seeking financial aid by adhering to the following principles.

 - Report all scholarships or other aid received from sources outside of Baylor.

 - Maintain satisfactory academic progress for federal and state aid eligibility.
 Also, realize that different aid programs have different renewal requirements.
-Read all messages associated with your awards for details.
+Read all messages associated with your aid for details.

 - Understand that scholarships and grants in excess of tuition, required fees, books, supplies and equipment may be subject to income tax.